 The meaning of the party’s name Tai Rak Tham translates in English to ‘Thais love dharma’ but it is unclear how the party will fare when the votes are counted.

 For now, the adult entertainment venues must still close at 1 am and selling or distributing sex toys or indeed any obscene material can land someone in prison for up to three years under the law in Thailand.

 It is outlined in Criminal Code Section 287 which is being observed and enforced by Thai authorities.

 French woman who insisted on vaping ended up in Thai prison before being deported

-Sex toys controversy erupted last year when UK government warned Britons traveling to Thailand
+Controversy erupted last year when UK government warned Britons travelling to Thailand

 Sex toys on sale and doing a brisk trade in Thailand often near adult entertainment venues